‘It’s just hell there’: Russia still pounds eastern Ukraine - The Boston Globe

 In Ukraine’s eastern Luhansk region, which in recent weeks has become the focal point of Moscow’s attempt to impose its will on its neighbor, battles raged for the control of multiple villages, the local governor said.

 Ukrainian Deputy Defense Minister Hanna Maliar said the Kremlin had ordered the Russian military to overrun the entire Luhansk region by next Sunday.
-Currently, Moscow’s forces control about 95% of the region.
+Currently, Moscow’s forces control about 95 percent of the region.

 Advertisement